apollo-fyi/apollo-docs/docs/deleting_events.md

 To allow additional users to delete events, you can assign an event deletion role with `/settings role delete`.
 This will allow any user with the given role to delete events.

+## Automatic deletion

+If desired, Apollo can be configured to automatically delete past events with the `/settings auto_delete` command.

+By default events will be auto deleted two hours after they end, but this interval can be configured with the `/settings auto_delete_interval` command.